- What we collect

 Current issues of selected English-language overseas print newspapers are made openly available in the Newspapers and Family History zone of the Main Reading Room.
 Recent previous issues are shelved in our closed access newspapers collection.

-Selected Chinese, Japanese, Korean and Thai language newspapers are available for reading in the Library's Asian Collections Reading Room on the 3rd Floor.
+Selected Chinese, Japanese, Korean and Thai language newspapers are available for reading in the Library's Reading Rooms.
 Issues published in the past two months are openly accessible.

 Onsite Use - Microfilm